 2008 Decision on environmental profile by the City Council.
 Opening of Scandinavia's most modern cruise terminal.
 Building works start on expansion of the South Värtahamnen port.

 2009 Clinton Climate Initiative pledges support for Stockholm Royal Seaport.
 Opening of offices and businesses in the Riga complex in Värtahamnen port.

 2010 Construction of tunnel to carry power lines in Hjorthagen.
 Closure of gasworks.
 Stockholm is appointed the first European Green Capital by the European Commission.

-2011 Building works starts on the first 670 dwellings in the northwestern dirstric of Hjorthagen.
+2011 Building works starts on the first 670 dwellings in the north western district of Hjorthagen.

-2012 The first new residents move into the northwestern district of Hjorthagen.
+2012 The first new residents move into the north western district of Hjorthagen.
 Building starts on 1200 flats in the second phase of construction.
-Construction start for a bridge over the Husarviken inlet for pedrestrians and cyclists.
+Construction start for a bridge over the Husarviken inlet for pedrestians and cyclists.

 2013 Building work starts on the Värtapiren pier.